Corruptions of Supervised Learning Problems: Typology and Mitigations: Loss-correction Approaches to Corruption Mitigation

-\paragraph{Loss correction formula for \gls*{gcl}} We now give the correction results for all the corruption case lying within the \gls*{gcl} paradigm, while deferring the proof to \cref{sec:proof5}.
-Recall that the notation $\mu \# f (z)$ stands for the push-forward probability measure of the distribution $\mu$ through the function $f$.
+We now state and prove the correction results for all the corruption case lying within the \gls*{gcl} paradigm.
+Recall that the notation $f \# \mu$ stands for the push-forward probability measure of the distribution $\mu$ through the function $f$, defined as $(f \# \mu)(A) \coloneqq \mu(f^{-1}(A))$ for a suitable set $A$.
 In the following we will use such notation for kernels.
-For instance, let $\tau(\t x , dx) \in \mc M (X,X)$ and $h(x,dy) \in \mc M(X,Y)$: by definition of kernel, $\tau$ is a measure when fixing $\t x \in X$ and $h: X \to \mc P (Y)$ is a function.
-Hence, if we write $(\tau \# h)(\t x) (A) \coloneqq \tau (h^{-1}(A), \t x) \;, A \subset \mc P (Y)$, that is a family of distributions defined on a set of probability measures on $Y$, evaluated on $A$ and indexed by $\t x$.
+By definition of kernel, $\tau$ \st $I(\tau)=X$ is a measure when fixing $\t x \in X$, and considering the kernel $h \in \mc M(X,Y)$ as its associated function $h \colon X \to \mc P(Y)$ yields a measurable function; hence, we can write

+that is a family of distributions defined on a set of probability measures on $Y$, evaluated on $A$ and indexed by $\t x$.
 Since it is indexed and induced by Markov kernels, we can see it as a posterior probability on the set $\mc P (Y)$, given $\t x$.